 Fostering a sense of community for Suffolk’s teacher-scholars that promotes professional development and the sharing of best practices.

-Supporting faculty in the cultivation of engaged student-centered learning through innovative, creative, and scholarly teaching.
+Supporting faculty in the cultivation of engaged student-centered learning through inclusive, creative, and scholarly teaching.

 Promoting the integration of teaching, research, and technology for improved efficiency, enhanced learning outcomes, and increased productivity.